A descent method for nonsmooth multiobjective optimization problems on Riemannian manifolds: Convergence analysis

+Lemma \ref{th3.2} show that the Procedure $\mathcal{P}_{\rm dd}$ terminates in a finite number of iterations, and then an acceptable descent direction is produced.
+And thus the Algorithm \ref{al1} is well defined.

-In this section, we establish the convergence of Algorithm \ref{al1}.
-The conception of $(\varepsilon,\delta)$-critical is extended from $\mathbb{R}^{n}$ (see \cite[Def.
+In the following, we extend the conception of $(\varepsilon,\delta)$-critical from $\mathbb{R}^{n}$ (see \cite[Def.
 3.2]{Gebken B}) to Riemannian manifolds.
-Under the assumption of at least one objective function of problem (\ref{pro1}) is bounded below, we show that the sequence $\{x_k\}$ generated by Algorithm \ref{al1} is finite with the last element being $(\varepsilon,\delta)$-critical.
+Then under the assumption of at least one objective function of problem (\ref{pro1}) is bounded below, we show that the sequence $\{x_k\}$ generated by Algorithm \ref{al1} is finite with the last element being $(\varepsilon,\delta)$-critical.

 \begin{definition} Let $x\in\mathcal{M}$, $\varepsilon\in\left(0,\frac{1}{2}\iota(\mathcal{M})\right)$ and $\delta>0$.
 Then, $x$ is called $(\varepsilon,\delta)$-critical, if

 \end{definition}

 Clearly, if a point $x\in\mathcal{M}$ satisfies (\ref{eq3.1}), then it is an $(\varepsilon,\delta)$-critical point, but the converse is not necessarily true.